 Here is a travel historic piece by Jori Ballance:

-on our way to spend the day exploring the popular island fortress of
+The Helsinki skyline slowly receded as we sailed away from the Kauppatori Square.
+We were aboard the commuter ferry Suomenlinna II, on our way to spend the day exploring the popular island fortress of Suomenlinna.

-to warm us against a brisk South Harbour breeze but managed to set the market stalls ablaze with colour.
+The mid-morning sun struggled to warm us against a brisk South Harbour breeze but managed to set the market stalls ablaze with colour.

 The sea gulls that decided to